theKerimKerimov/theKerimKerimov/README.md

 🤝 Open to collaboration on Data Science and ML projects.

-🤔 Growing towards mid-level roles in Data Science and ML.
+🤔 Seeking professional growth in Data Science and ML.

 🎓 Bachelor’s degree in Economics from RANEPA